 Welfare benefits that pay free cash

 There are a few services that fall into this category.
-Maybe the most well known as TANF, or Temporary Assistance for Needy Families.
-This welfare benefit is time limited, mandates self-sufficiency in the form of work/job training requirements, and focuses on households with young children.
+Maybe the most well known welfare program is TANF, or Temporary Assistance for Needy Families.
+This benefit is time limited, mandates self-sufficiency in the form of work/job training requirements, and focuses on households with young children.
 Almost all states offer this or similar cash type financial aid programs.
 But they are often called different names by each state government.
 Find welfare office phone numbers.

-States receive grants from the federal government.
+- States receive grants from the federal government.
 They then process applications in their respective area and send out TANF (welfare checks) to qualified families.
 Most of the TANF welfare money goes to the very poor and/or families living under government poverty guidelines.
 The amount of financial aid for paying for bills, including clothing, housing, energy, etc. is limited.
 But it may be enough to serve as a “bridge” for the welfare recipient to become self-sufficient.
 Read more TANF cash assistance.

 Welfare assistance also includes disability.
 The federal government social security administration, or SSA, provides cash as well as grants to individuals with a disability, whether physical or mental.
 The beneficiary can still work (so that is not the deciding factor to applying) but SSI as well as SSDI can be helpful.
 The financial assistance for the disabled, or their version of welfare benefits, can be used to pay for everything from medications to home repairs or other basic living expenses.

 Public assistance is another name that is commonly associated with welfare benefits near you.
 However the two are not necessarily the same.
 As public aid is much more extensive, and can include child care vouchers, low income section 8 housing for subsidized rent, LIHEAP for paying utility bills, and much more.
 But anyone living in poverty, who is considering applying for welfare assistance, should also look into public assistance programs, which is often a complement to welfare entitlements.